 Since popular high street baker Greggs started selling vegan sausage rolls, vegans, vegetarians and even omnivores have been raving about how tasty they are.
 But are vegan sausage rolls healthy?
 I did some research to find out.

-Vegan sausage rolls are not healthy as they contain high levels of fat and salt.
-Whilst they are slightly healthier than meat-based sausage rolls, they cannot be said to be a healthy food.
+Vegan sausage rolls cannot be described as healthy as they contain high levels of fat and salt.
+Whilst most vegan sausage rolls are slightly healthier than meat-based sausage rolls, they cannot be said to be a healthy food.

 In this article, I take a good look at the nutritional value of Greggs vegan sausage rolls, as they are the most popular of all vegan sausage rolls in the UK.
 I then compare them with other vegan sausage roll brands from popular shops and supermarkets to see which is the healthiest vegan sausage roll.